Friday, 19 April 2024

 In 1934 an Argentinian fascist magazine accused Jorge Luis Borges of being a Jew.

-in which case his Mother would have had to have had a Jewish mother or maternal grandmother.
+in which case his Mother would have had to have had a Jewish mother.
 Sadly Borges was what Hitlerites called an Aryan- like Tagore or Bose.
 Strangely, Hitler had no problem with Grand Mufti Husseini (the Philistines were of Greek origin) and Black and Brown peeps were welcome to join his Waffen SS so as to kill blonde, blue eyed, Jews.

 That's not a comforting thought.
 It is a fucking nightmare- as Kipling showed in 'Jews in Shushan'.